-Rescuers brace for more rain as relentless storms flood Northeast, Vermont hit hard
+Rain moving out after flooding hits Vermont hard and other parts of the Northeast are saturated

 “The river was at our doorstep,” said Pajala.
 “We threw some dry clothes and our cats into the car and drove to higher ground.”

-The slow-moving storm reached New England after hitting parts of New York and Connecticut on Sunday.
-Rainfall in certain parts of Vermont exceeded 8 inches (20 centimeters) by late Monday, and the National Weather Service in Burlington said more rain was forecast for Tuesday.
+People in New York and Connecticut were cleaning up from earlier rain.
+The National Weather Service in Burlington said rain in the northern part of Vermont was expected to lessen Tuesday, but more rain was in the forecast for Thursday.

-One of the worst-hit places was New York’s Hudson Valley, where a woman identified by police as Pamela Nugent, 43, died as she tried to escape her flooded home in the hamlet of Fort Montgomery.
+One of the worst-hit places was New York’s Hudson Valley, where a woman identified by police as Pamela Nugent, 43, died as she tried to escape her flooded home with her dog in the hamlet of Fort Montgomery.

-The flash flooding dislodged boulders that rammed into the woman’s house and damaged part of its wall, Orange County Executive Steven Neuhaus told The Associated Press.
-Two other people escaped.

-“She was trying to get through (the flooding) with her dog,” Neuhaus said, “and she was overwhelmed by tidal wave-type waves.”

 The U.S. Military Academy at West Point was pounded with more than 8 inches (20.32 centimeters) of rain that sent debris sliding onto some roads and washed others out.